-Once upon a time there lived a tree.
+A tree lived.
 I don’t know where and I don’t know when.
 Over time this tree branched out in random organic direction.
-This tree grew in a specific pattern and grew to a specific size.
+This tree grew in a fractal pattern and grew to a random size.
 It was cut down at a precise height and sent to a mill where it was divided into slabs of specific proportion.
-These different slabs were transported to different places and further cut down by different people to deliberate specifications.
+These different slabs were transported to places you will never know and further cut down by different objects to deliberate specifications.
 Eventual pieces of the pieces crossed my path at a given place and a given time.
-Upon looking at a particular section of grain of a particular cut out section of this particular slab of wood which came from a living tree somewhere somewhen, my subconscious happened to see recognizable shapes and images based on the grain and layout of knots.
+Presented with only a small piece of the once breathing life form, a particular section of grain of a particular cut out section of this particular slab of wood from somewhere, somewhen, and somehow, my subconscious happened to see recognizable shapes and images based on the grain and layout of knots.
 So I drew what I saw.